aikar/webpack-auto-clean-build-plugin/README.md

 This makes your project behave very closely to webpack-dev-server, but with writing files to disk, which is much friendlier when used with other web servers.

+## Does not handle initial clean

+This plugin does not handle the initial clean.
+You should still use something like [CleanWebpackPlugin](https://github.com/johnagan/clean-webpack-plugin) for that.

 ## Setup